 How does super deduction work?

 The capital allowances super deduction offers a 130% first-year tax relief on corporation tax for new and unused assets that would traditionally be pooled within the main rate pool.
-In contrast, the standard main rate pool is written down at 18% per annum.

-For example, if your company spends £100,000 on eligible main rate plant and machinery investments, you will be entitled to claim £130,000 (130% of £100,000), resulting in a real time tax saving of £24,700 in the year that the expenditure has been incurred, as opposed to £19,000 with 19% being the corporate tax rate.
-If the same expenditure was pooled in the main rate pool, you would receive £3,420 (£100,000 x 18% x 19%).
+For example, if your company spends £100,000 on plant, you would claim £130,000 (130% of £100,000), resulting in a real time tax saving of £24,700 in the year that the expenditure has been incurred, as opposed to £19,000 with 19% being the corporate tax rate.

 Which assets qualify for super deduction?